Are you scared or excited of forthcoming groundbreaking innovations?

 It’s more than that.

-It gives the luxury of skills in asking and responding.
+It gives the luxury of skillsets in asking and responding.

-The most important thing is to show interest in other people’s interests or work rather than trying to judge their position or prove our own agenda.
+The most important thing is to show interest in other people’s interests or work rather than trying to judge or prove our own position.

-Scientist is a person who is in outer space and observing things very carefully.
+Scientists and engineers are like who are in outer space and observing things very carefully.

-When you get to see an overview of the earth from outer space, you realize you share a common identity with all human beings.
+When they get to see an overview of the earth from outer space, they realize we share a common identity with all human beings.

-If you are in space then you see the Asia and Africa continents below, they behave like cities that would move from an airplane.
+If you are in space then you see the Asia and Africa continents below, they behave like tiny cities from an airplane.

 The amazing thing is that we can circle the entire planet in 90 minutes from space.

-Moreover, from space, stars look the same as from earth but our planet earth gives us a different perspective about life and humanity as a whole, we start to think how fragile the earth planet is where all of humankind exists.
+From space, stars look the same as from earth but earth gives us a different perspective about life, we start to think how fragile the earth is where all of us exists.

-There is a difference between thinking effectively and thinking efficiently, that you realize more when you think from outer space.
+There is a difference between thinking effectively and thinking efficiently, that we realize more when we think from far.

-As my friend said, thinking effectively means working a thing in the right way but thinking efficiently means thinking only the right things as I did when I received my mother’s call in the time of turmoil.
+As my friend said, thinking effectively means thinking in the right way but thinking efficiently means thinking only the right decisions as I did when I received my mother’s call in the time of turmoil.

 Though the job of thinking is not difficult, but, most of the time we don’t put it into practice.
 This is the difficult part in life.